Tad (band): Formation and Sub Pop years (1988–1991)

 Tad was originally a solo project of Tad Doyle (born Thomas Andrew Doyle), former drummer of the band H-Hour, in early 1988 with Doyle singing and playing all instruments (guitar, bass, and drums), and recording a three-song demo.
 Tad was among the first bands signed to independent label Sub Pop Records.
 In 1988, Doyle released the "Daisy/Ritual Device" single on Sub Pop, produced by Jack Endino, for which Doyle wrote and performed all the music.
 Soon after, Doyle realized he needed a full band, and asked bassist Kurt Danielson to join him.
 Danielson's band, Bundle of Hiss, played with Doyle's previous band H-Hour.
 Doyle recruited drummer Steve Wied (formerly of Skin Yard) and guitarist Gary Thorstensen to complete the full lineup.
-Tad's debut album, God's Balls, appeared in early 1989, also produced by Endino.
+Tad's debut album, God's Balls, was released in early 1989, also produced by Endino.
+The band toured Europe, with Nirvana as opening act, in late 1989.

 In March 1990, the band released Salt Lick, recorded by Steve Albini.
 The vinyl was a six-track EP later expanded into a full-length with nine tracks once it was issued on CD.
 It contained the song "Wood Goblins", for which the band's first music video was produced.
-After a European tour with Nirvana, Tad returned to Seattle and recorded their third album, 8-Way Santa (1991), named after a type of blotter acid.
+Tad recorded their third album, 8-Way Santa (1991), in Seattle, named after a type of blotter acid.
 Produced by Butch Vig, the album was more pop-oriented than its predecessors, and featured the singles "Jinx" and "Jack Pepsi".

-"Jack Pepsi" was released as a single, but Pepsi filed a lawsuit against the band due to the cover art on the single, which was the Pepsi logo with "Tad" in place of "PEPSI".
-Another lawsuit was filed due to the cover of 8-Way Santa (which was a found picture of a man fondling a woman's breast).
+"Jack Pepsi" was released as a single, but Pepsi filed a lawsuit against the band due to the cover art on the single, which was the Pepsi logo with "Tad" in place of "Pepsi".
+Another lawsuit was filed due to the cover of 8-Way Santa (which was a found photo of a man fondling a woman's breast).
 The couple in the photograph, one of whom had since become a born-again Christian and remarried, took exception and sued.
 Sub Pop subsequently changed the album cover to a shot of the band.